Gastroenterologists in Manchester, New Hampshire

 Gastroesophageal reflux disease (GERD) care

-GERD is a chronic digestive disease that occurs when stomach acid or, occasionally, bile flows back (refluxes) into your food pipe (esophagus).
-The backwash of acid irritates the lining of your esophagus and causes GERD signs and symptoms.
+GERD is a chronic digestive disease that occurs when stomach acid or bile flows back into your esophagus.
+This acid irritates the lining of your esophagus, causing GERD signs and symptoms.
 In some cases, GERD is caused by a hiatal hernia.

 Signs and symptoms of GERD include acid reflux and heartburn.